-The Speech Specialist provides services to Kit Carson School students 1.5 days per week.
+The Speech and Language Specialist provides services to Kit Carson School students each week.
 The Speech and Language Specialist assesses students referred for speech, learning or language problems.
 This certificated specialist provides instruction and remediation lessons for students who qualify as having a speech, language, or hearing problem.